codeing-shay-with-Shakti/my-frist-codeing-demo/README.md

 # my-frist-codeing-demo
-This is my first Git Repository
+This is my first Git Repository.
   Auther - Shakti shekhar